marius-test/15_math_problems_with_unittest/README.md

 - The sum of the cubes of the first n natural numbers
 - The sum of the array
 - The sum of divisors
-- The triangle of positive area possible with given angles
+- The triangle possible with given angles
 - The difference between the squared sum of the first n natural numbers and the sum of squared first n natural numbers
 - The palindrome check for binary representation
 - The result of odd factors of a number